QuantumKraken/Snake-Eternal/README.md

 # Snake-Eternal
 Multiplayer Snake game for the LaunchPad Tiva C EK-TM4C123GXL microcontroller with an Adafruit 320x240 pixel ST7789 display.
-This project was created for the Mech 405 class as Washington State University in 2020.
+This project was created for the Mech 405 class at Washington State University in 2020.

 ![MainImage](/images/MainImage.png)

 # The Game
 This is a 1-4 player version of the game snake.
 Player 1 may select the number of players and the game board size using their joystick and button0 on the microcontroller.
-For a single player game, the goal of the game is to eat yellow food pellets and avoid the walls and yourself.
+For a single-player game, the goal of the game is to eat yellow food pellets and avoid the walls and yourself.
 If the player reaches the size of the game board, they win the game.
 For a multiplayer game, the goal of the game is the same, however with the added obstacle of other players.
 The last player remaining on the board, wins.

 # Putting It Together